An Experiment with Time: Popular

 An Experiment with Time became well known and was widely discussed.
 Not to have read him became a "mark of singularity" in society.

-Critical essays on Serialism, both positive and negative, appeared in popular works.
-Among others, H. G. Wells included "New Light on mental Life" in his collection of articles Way The World is Going, J. B. Priestley gave an accessible account in his study Man and Time and Jorge Luis Borges wrote a short essay, "Time and J. W. Dunne", later included in his anthology Other Inquisitions.
+Critical essays on Serialism — some positive, some negative — appeared in popular works.
+Among others, H. G. Wells wrote an essay, "New Light on Mental Life: Mr. J.W.
+Dunne’s Experiments with Dreaming" in 1927, Jorge Luis Borges wrote a short essay, "El Tiempo y J. W. Dunne" (Time and J. W. Dunne) in 1940. and J. B. Priestley gave an accessible account in his study Man and Time (1964).
+Interest remains today, with for example Gary Lachman discussing Dunne's Serialism in 2022.

 Sequels

 Besides issuing new editions of An Experiment with Time, Dunne published sequels exploring different aspects of Serialism.
 The Serial Universe (1934) examined its relation to contemporary physics in relativity and quantum mechanics.
 The New Immortality (1938) and Nothing Dies (1940) explored the metaphysical aspect of Serialism, especially in relation to immortality.
 Intrusions?
 (1955) contained autobiographical accounts of the angelic visions and voices which had accompanied many of his precognitive dreams.
 It was incomplete at the time of his death in 1949; it was completed with the help of his family and finally published some years later.
 It revealed that he believed himself to be a spiritual medium.
 He had deliberately chosen to leave this material out of An Experiment with Time as he judged that it would have affected the scientific reception of his theory.